Skip to content

 Connected to your fitness stack.

-• Mariana Tek
+• Mariana Tek — boutique-focused, summary revenue to QuickBooks

-• Zen Planner
+• Zen Planner — martial arts and boutique fitness

-• ABC Fitness Solutions
+• ABC Fitness Solutions — large gyms and chains

 Different stack?
-If your studio management platform exports clean data, we work with it.
+If your studio management platform exports clean data, we can work with it.
 Ask on a discovery call.

-When fitness outgrows single-studio books
+§When fitness outgrows single-studio books

 Independent studio vs. multi-location or franchise studio accounting.